 An uphill par 5 that plays longer than its yardage.
 The generous fairway slopes slightly right to left and is protected by trees both sides.
 A fairway bunker on the right hand side is the only real danger before the green which is over a slight brow.
 The green itself is fairly undulating proving the main defence with a solitary bunker of the right for protection.
 A classic par 5 that does not hide any danger from the player and if played well can offer a good score.

 Hole 13 Par 4

 Probably the most inspiring hole on the course offering the player the opportunity to hit a good drive arcing against blue sky (yes even in Wales sometimes) with a superb panoramic vista in the distance to a fairway that runs downhill all the way to the green.
 The vista hides one of the most formidable holes on the course.
 The player can see all of the danger from the tee being the trees both sides of the fairway.
 The approach is very difficult playing from a slightly downhill lie to a green that slopes away from the player.
-The green is narrow with two bunkers on the right and one on the left midway on the green narrowing the green at this point.
+The green is narrow with two bunkers on the right.
 Not a hole to be taken lightly with the wind adding another factor of difficulty.

 Hole 14 Par 3

 A delightful little par 3 that is the shortest hole on the course and one of the easiest.
 Set naturally in a slight bowl with a rock outcrop on the right protecting the green from the prevailing wind the green is protected by two bunkers at the front and a couple of mounds on the left.
 Certainly an opportunity to pick up a shot with the flattest green on the course, the only real defense is distance perception with a far reaching view behind the green from the tee.